Online Social Networks: Threats and Solutions: Solutions

 In 2012, Cao et al.~\cite{cao2012aiding} introduced the SybilRank tool which utilizes OSN graph properties to rank users according to their perceived likelihood of being fake.
-Later, they deployed SybilRank in the operation center of Tuenti~\cite{tuenti}, the largest OSN in Spain, and estimated that about 90\% of the 200,000 users which received the lowest ranked were actually fake profiles.
-In the same year, Wang et al.~\cite{wang2012social} proposed a crowdsourced fake profiles detection system and evaluated it using data from Facebook and from Renren~\cite{renren}, a Chinese online social network.
-Also in 2012, Fire et al.~\cite{fire2012strangers} presented an algorithm for identifying malicious profiles using the social network's own topological features.
-They evaluated their methods on three directed online social networks - Academia.edu~\cite{academia}, Anybeat~\cite{anybeat}, and Google+ - and succeeded in identifying fake profiles and spammers.
-Fire et al.~\cite{privacyprotector} also presented the Social Privacy Protector application which assists Facebook users in identifying fake profiles among their friends.
-They used the dataset created by the Social Privacy Protection application and developed machine learning classifiers which can identify fake profiles in Facebook~\cite{fire2013friend}.
-Recently, Wang et al.~\cite{wang2013you} presented a system which can detect fake profiles based on analyzing clickstream models.
-Additional sybil defense solutions have also been studied~\cite{changsurvey,hoffman2009survey}.
+Later, they deployed SybilRank in the operation center of Tuenti~\cite{tuenti}, the largest OSN in Spain, and estimated that about 90\% of the 200,000 users \s{who} received the lowest \s{rank} were actually fake profiles.
+In the same year, Wang et al.~\cite{wang2012social} proposed a crowdsourced fake profiles detection system and evaluated it using data from Facebook and from Renren~\cite{renren}, a Chinese \s{OSN}. \s{Also,} in 2012, Fire et al.~\cite{fire2012strangers} presented an algorithm for identifying malicious profiles using the social network's own topological features.
+They evaluated their methods on three directed \s{OSNs} \textemdash Academia.edu~\cite{academia}, Anybeat,\footnote{\s{As of May 2012, the Anybeat OSN has been shutdown.}} and Google+ \textemdash and succeeded in identifying fake profiles and spammers.
+Fire et al.~\cite{privacyprotector} also presented The Social Privacy Protector application which assists Facebook users in identifying fake profiles among their friends.
+They used the dataset created by The Social Privacy \s{Protector} application and developed machine learning classifiers which can identify fake profiles \s{on} Facebook~\cite{fire2013friend}.
+Recently, Wang et al.~\cite{wang2013you} presented a system which can detect fake profiles based on analyzing clickstream models. \s{Additional surveys regarding solutions to sybil attacks have also been presented by Levine et al.~\cite{levine2006survey} and by Hoffman et al.~\cite{hoffman2009survey}.}

+\paragraph{Socware Detection.} In the last few years, \s{several} studies have tried to better understand and identify socware.
+In 2012, Rahman et al.~\cite{rahman2012efficient} presented the MyPageKeeper Facebook application \s{that} aims to protect Facebook users from damaging posts on \s{their timelines}.
+Rahman et al. also presented Facebook’s Rigorous Application Evaluator (FRAppE) for detecting malicious applications on Facebook~\cite{rahman2012frappe}.
+In 2013, Huang et al.~\cite{huang2013analysis} studied the socware ecosystem and discovered several insights about socware propagation characteristics that can assist in future research on the detection and prevention of socware propagation.